vmxdev/tkvdb/README.md

 Updates of tree are lock-free and atomic.
 You can use one writer and multiple readers without locks.
 But be careful with `transaction->rollback()` and `transaction->commit()` - there is no such guarantees for theese functions, reading from transaction while resetting it can lead to unpredicatable consequences.

+## Bugs and caveats (sort of TODO)

+  * There is still no `vacuum` routine for database file.
+We have initial and bogus implementation, but it's not tested, so the database now is append-only.
+  * Cursor operations (seeks and traversal) has fixed limit for tree depth.
+Limit is defined in `tkvdb.c` (`TKVDB_STACK_MAX_DEPTH 128`), you can increase it and recompile if needed.
+  * Cursors operations are slow (compared with `get()` or even `put()` with tkvdb builtin allocator).
+There is a call to `realoc()` on each node hit.
+Probably it will be fixed.
+  * There is no easy way to get N-th record of database.
+However, it's possible to implement such seeks using some nodes metadata.
+  * In RAM-only mode (without underlying database file) non-leaf nodes still contains array of offsets in file (2Kbytes per node).
+This is definitely not needed.
+  * There is no publicly available benchmarks and nice performance charts.
+You can run `perf_test` from `extra` directory, it will show ops(updates and lookups) per second for 4 and 16 byte keys with different number of keys in transaction.
+Test is single-threaded and shows RAM-only operations.
+Depending on hardware you may get up to tens of millions ops per second (or even more than 100 millions lookups per second for short keys).
+Probably we will make more accurate, complete and readable performance tests.

 ## Compiling and running test